xinleideng/Front-End-Development/HTML.md

 You can add lists to your web pages.
 There are two types of lists in HTML.

-Lists can be unordered using the <ul> tag.
-List items are specified using the <li> tag, for example:
+Lists can be unordered using the &lt;ul&gt; tag.
+List items are specified using the &lt;li&gt; tag, for example:

 ```html
 <ul>